 DESCENDING BY Variables in DATA Step Code that Runs Distributed in SAS Viya

 SAS Viya provides a robust, scalable, cloud-ready, distributed runtime engine.
 This engine is driven by CAS (Cloud Analytic Services), providing fast processing for many data management techniques that run distributive, i.e. using all threads on all defined compute nodes.
-Why PROC APPEND is a common technique used in SAS processes.
+Note: SAS Viya 3.5+ now supports the data set option APPEND=YES.

 Editor’s note: This is the third in a series of articles to help current SAS programmers add SAS Viya to their analytics skillset.
 In this post, Advisory Solutions Architect Steven Sober explores how to accomplish distributed data management using SAS Viya.
 Read additional posts in the series.
 In my last article I